 SUMMER OPPORTUNITIES Now that students, teachers, parents and tutors have had a chance to catch their breath from final exams, it's time to make use of the weeks we have before school starts back.
 Consider all that could be accomplished in the next few weeks: Areas of math that students NEVER REALLY GRASPED could be fully explained.
 This could be elementary skills like adding fractions, middle school topics like systems of equations, or high school areas like sequences and series.
 Students could have a TREMENDOUS HEAD STARTon topics that will be covered in the first few weeks of school.
 Imagine your son or daughter being able to raise their hand to answer a question in the first week of school because they had worked several problems just like the ones that the teacher is demonstrating.
 ENORMOUS PROGRESS could be made in the area of preparation for the standardized tests (PSAT, SAT, ACT and more) that are so important to getting into a great college.
 STUDY... read more

 A wise man once told me: "You can continue to beat your head against that rock, but you will not chip the rock, your head (on the other hand) will be deformed."
 I guess I should have seen it coming, my being summarily fired from a tutoring job - The parent (in this case the mother) demanding extra "busy-work" for her son between sessions, the lack of discipline, on the student's part (especially his inability to do homework or speak to his subject teacher) and his continual lack of attention during sessions.
 The call came, "You are not coming here anymore, Billy Ben (not his real name) ONLY got an 81 on his Geometry test.
 We want top performance, 95 or better, YOU failed."
 Did I tell you that this student, previous to my seeing him, was working on a solid average of 40?
 So, it was over.
 Had I failed?
 I'm not so sure.
-First, I didn't take HIS test, and second, knowing the student as I did, I actually thought that an 81 was pretty good and we might have saved the semester after... read more
+First, I didn't take HIS test, and second, knowing the student as I did, I actually thought that an 81 was pretty good and we might... read more

 Hi math students :) When preparing for a mathematics tutoring session, try to have the following things at hand...
 Textbook (online or e-text) Syllabus, assignment, tips/hints/suggestions, answer sheet/key Class notes Pencils, pens, erasers, paper (graph paper, ruler, protractor) All necessary formulas, laws, tables, constants, etc. Calculator that you will use on tests Do I really need my calculator?
 I can do most of my work in my head.
 Having your calculator is just as important as paper and a pencil in most cases.
 You'll be using it on your test and if you don't know how to input what you want, you won't do very well.
 Have your tutor teach you about your calculator's functions beforehand.
 Learn how to check your simple math and how to input exponents, logarithms, or trigonometric functions before your test.
 Why do I need my book, notes, or answer key?
 Isn't the tutor supposed to know everything?
 Yes :), but even the most experienced tutor... read more